 The itinerary described below is a typical plan for the trip, but the focus is on targeting the best weather window for making a full traverse.

-In terms of equivalent Alpine experience, longer AD rocky ridge routes in the Alps (eg Dent Blanche, Dent du Geant, Matterhorn, Eiger etc) are excellent experience, whereas longer non-technical snow ascents like the voie normales on Mont Blanc, Gran Paradiso etc are not sufficient, unless you have additional good quality experience on technical rocky terrain.
-If you’ve climbed with us before then we’ll advise about suitability, or if you’ve climbed with another BMG Guide we may ask for a reference.
+In terms of equivalent Alpine experience, longer AD rocky ridge routes in the Alps (eg Dent Blanche, Dent du Geant, Matterhorn, Eiger etc) are all good experience, whereas longer non-technical snow ascents like the voie normales on Mont Blanc, Gran Paradiso etc are not sufficient, unless you have additional good quality experience on technical rocky terrain (eg harder scrambles, trad rock climbs, long fell races etc).
+If you’ve climbed with us before then we’ll advise about suitability, or if you’ve climbed with another IFMGA Guide we may ask for a reference.

 One IFMGA guide climbing with 2 clients.